nuodb/node-nuodb/README2.md

 The `node-nuodb` add-on for **Node.js** powers high performance **NuoDB** database applications.
 Use `node-nuodb` to connect **Node.js** to a **NuoDB** database.
 It supports basic features of the **NuoDB** database and **NuoDB C++** client.

- Utilizing the **NuoDB** **Node.js** driver, developers can harness NuoDB's distributed architecture and dynamic scaling, while benefiting from **Node.js**' ease.
+Uilizing the **NuoDB** **Node.js** driver allows developers to harness NuoDB's distributed architecture and dynamic scaling, while benefiting from **Node.js**' ease.
 This guide will help you set up, configure, and use the driver to connect seamlessly to a **NuoDB** database, empowering your applications to integrate smoothly with its advanced database technology.

 ## Dependencies